Skip to main content

 note

-This section details how to deal with the most frequent cause for the installer not detecting your current installation.
+This section details how to deal with the most frequent causes for the installer not detecting your current installation.
 There can be other, rarer cases which are not detailed here.

 For the installer to detect your current install (XCP-ng or XenServer), the ISO must be booted in the same firmware context.
 The difference is how you pick the drive at boot.
 This applies to physical and virtual CD/DVD/USB drives.